Roane County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 395 sqmi, of which 361 sqmi is land and 34 sqmi (8.7%) is water.
 Three rivers— the Tennessee River, the Clinch River, and the Emory River— pass through Roane County.
 The Emory empties into the Clinch near Kingston, and the Clinch empties into the Tennessee just downstream from Kingston.
 The rivers in Roane are mostly part of Watts Bar Lake.
 One notable valley is Suck-egg Hollow.

 Roane County straddles the geographical boundary between the Tennessee Valley and the Cumberland Plateau, with the latter's Walden Ridge escarpment visible from much of the county.

+The county is in the Eastern Time Zone, but Cumberland County, which forms part of its western border, observes Central Time.